 “I buy all my ‘Vietnamese vitamins of the month.”

-When she does get the chance to visit H Mart or Que Huong, she makes sure to stock up.
-However, some seasonings remain difficult to find locally, so her aunt in California sends her all the essential spices to keep her pantry well-stocked.
+When she is able to visit stores like H Mart or Quê Hương, she stocks up.
+Some ingredients are still difficult to source locally, so her aunt in California sends key spices to help maintain continuity in her cooking.

-When asked what she hopes people learn from her experience, her answer is simple:
+When asked what she hopes people take away from her experience, her answer is simple:

 “Try everything other than phở.”